 Applicants with military service must submit a certified copy of their most current military history form (DD-214 Member-4 Copy, or NGB-22) with the required forms and documents once they have been approved through the pre-screen process.

 Military service will be reviewed using the following guidelines:

 - Applicants who possess an honorable discharge will be eligible for further consideration.

 - Applicants who possess a general discharge under honorable conditions should be considered; however, all disciplinary action must be thoroughly investigated and an evaluation of military performance must be made in order to determine if the applicant is eligible for further consideration.

-- Any applicant who possesses a dishonorable discharge or bad conduct discharge shall should be rejected and applicant processing discontinued.
+- Any applicant who possesses a dishonorable discharge or bad conduct discharge shall be rejected and the applicant process will be discontinued.